MatthiasHoldorf/FoodControl/README.md

 Documentation
 ==========
-Donwload the [OnlineHelpMainMenu](/OnlineHelpMainMenu) files for a video documentation of the project.
+Download the [OnlineHelpMainMenu](/OnlineHelpMainMenu) files for a video documentation of the project.

 Installation
 ==========